BOOK REVIEW: Kevin Mitinick: The Art of Invisibility

 Source: KIRKUS

-Topics: Smart TV, The Art of Invisibility, two factor authorization, Edward Snowden, PGP, computer security expert, cell phones, email security, encrypting messages, keynote speaker, passphrase, password security, security awareness training, Silk Road, David Petraeus, reloadable gift card, Kevin Mitnick
+Topics: Smart TV, Speaking Engagements, The Art of Invisibility, two factor authorization, Edward Snowden, Global Ghost Team, PGP, cell phones, email security, encrypting messages, passphrase, password security, security awareness training, Silk Road, David Petraeus, reloadable gift card, Kevin Mitnick

 Latest Posts